Type 093 Shang-class Nuclear Attack Submarine

 Type 093 Shang-class Program

+The development of China’s type 093 submarine started sometime in the 1980s or before.
+Construction of the first unit began in 1994, but it was not launched until 2002.
 In the mid-1990s the launch of the initial unit of this class from the Bohai Shipyard in Huludao was expected around the year 2000.
 The first unit was reported to be under construction since 1997-8, and was expected to be launched sometime after 2001.
 However, the extended re-fits to the Han-class SSNs appeared to delay the development of the Type 093.
 It was reported in August 1999 that China had begun construction of a new nuclear-powered submarine at the Huludao shipyard on the Bohai Gulf northeast of Beijing, apparently the first of China's new class of attack submarines.
 The first unit launch was expected in 2002, with an in-service date of 2004.
 As of early 2001 the Project 093 nuclear-powered attack submarine construction program appeared unlikely to produce the first unit until the 2004-2005 timeframe.
 According to some sources two units of this type are planned, while other sources suggest that as many as 6-8 of the Type 093 SSNs are projected, with possibly four to six Type 093 submarines entering service by 2012.

 According to a 2002 estimate by the US Department of Defense, the first Type 093 Class SSN would probably become operational soon after 2005.
-It eventually will replace the HAN Class SSNs, all of which China will withdraw from service by 2020.
+It eventually would replace the HAN Class SSNs, all of which China will withdraw from service by 2020.

 The first two Type 093 nuclear attack submarines were reportedly in service in 2006.
 The 2007 edition of the IISS Military Balance does not report any units of this class in service.
 In testimony March 29, 2007 before the US-China Economic and Security Review Commission Cortez A. Cooper III, Director, East Asia Studies Center, Hicks and Associates, Inc. stated that ".... the PLA may have more than 10 SHANGs operational by the end of next year" [ie, by the end of 2008].
 This is at varriance with most of what is known about this program.